ForLoveOfCats/SkyOfSteel/README.md

 ### Prerequisites

-* A functioning installation of Godot Mono 3.0.6 with proper Mono version
+* A functioning installation of Godot Mono 3.1 Beta 1
-  * Currently Mono 5.12 for Godot 3.0.6.
-(Godot 3.1 should allow for most any mono version)
+  * Decently recent versions of both MSBuild and Nuget must be installed.

 ### Performing the Build

 * Clone the git repo (or download as zip and extract)
+* Cd into the project root and run `nuget restore SkyOfSteel.sln`
 * Open the Godot editor to the project and let it reimport all the assets then close it
 * Open the editor again and hit "Play" near the upper right corner (play icon)
   * The editor will proceed to build and launch the project